PNGPhoto1.jpg

 Fair Trade coffee comes from large plantations with low paid workers.
 Even with Fair Trade certification, workers are still paid very poorly.

 In Papua New Guinea, 97% of the land is owned by indigenous village communities.
-This means that large multi-nationals with poorly paid workforces are almost non-existent.
+This means that large multi-nationals with poorly paid workforces are not there.

 And of course, organic means that the coffee is grown in harmony with nature.
 There are no pesticides, herbicides, or chemical fertilisers to come in conflict with the pristine natural environment where 10% of the globe’s biodiversity is found.